Faith Presbyterian offers Financial Peace University

-Dr. Benfield is an adult psychiatrist, parent of two adult children, and a member of Unity Presbyterian Church.
-He completed an internship at Dartmouth Medical School, a three-year psychiatric residency program in New York City at St. Vincent Hospital in Greenwich Village, and is on staff at Carolinas Medical Center where he serves on the Psychiatric Consultation/Liaison Service Team.
+Benfield is an adult psychiatrist, parent of two adult children and a member of Unity Presbyterian Church.
+He completed an internship at Dartmouth Medical School and a three-year psychiatric residency program in New York City at St. Vincent Hospital in Greenwich Village.
+He is on staff at Carolinas Medical Center, where he serves on the Psychiatric Consultation/lLiaison Service Team.

 The community is invited to attend this free workshop.

 Temple to hold 2nd night Seder

 Temple Kol Ami invites the public to join the for a second night Passover Seder at 6 p.m.
 Tuesday, March 26 at Unity Presbyterian Church, 303 Tom Hall Street, Fort Mill.